cmp5au/foia-predictions/README.md

 </center>
 <br>

-Of these 4 models, LightGBM was by far the best-performing in cross-validation, so I used this model to run a cross-validated grid search and tune the hyperparameters.
-My final model had about 78% accuracy in predicting the FOIA request result; a significant improvement over baseline.
+Of these models, the fine-tuned BERTForSequenceClassifier was by far the best-performing.
+My final model had about 69% accuracy in predicting the FOIA request result; a significant improvement over the best-performing tree-based method.
 _________________________

 ### Feature Importances

 LightGBM's built-in encoding of categorical variables meant that I wasn't concerned with the typical drawback of using mean information gain -- that continuous variables would have inflated importance.
-Here is the graph of the 10 most important features to the model:
+Here is the graph of the 10 most important features of the best tree-based model:

 <br>
 <div align="center">